 We’ve all been there with a birthday invite and then completely blank on unique gift ideas, whether it has been a minute since you’ve had a 1-year-old, you don’t have any children of your own, or you just need some fresh ideas: I am here to help!

 Before I give you a list of options for a 1-year-old’s birthday gift ideas, it might be helpful if you know what types of milestones a 1-year-old should be hitting and then decide on a toy that will be helpful to their development, but also fun!

-By one year of age a child will start to enjoy the experience of having a parent or other adult play with their toys, with them.
-They may start to bring you things to play with such as cars, baby dolls, or the beloved play phone (“ring ring”–everyone answers the phone no matter what!).
-Story books with bright pictures, interesting characters or the “touch and feel” books are a great idea to keep the child interested all the way through.
-One year olds enjoy peek-a-boo and patty cake and there are plenty of toy options that sing or play games with them.
+By one year of age, a child will start to enjoy the experience of having a parent or other adult play with their toys with them.
+They may begin to bring you things to play with, such as cars, baby dolls, or the beloved play phone (“ring-ring”–everyone answers the phone no matter what!).
+Storybooks with bright pictures, interesting characters, or the “touch and feel” books are a great idea to keep the child interested all the way through.
+One-year-olds enjoy peek-a-boo and patty cake, and there are plenty of toy options that sing or play games with them.

 - Set of 4 Push and Go Friction Powered Car Toys